fqixiang/improve_asreview_simulation/README.md

 Ensure the following dependencies are installed:
 - Python 3.10 or higher
 - Required Python packages
-- MPI for parallel processing (ensure `mpirun` is available)

-## Troubleshooting

-- **Permission Denied**: Ensure scripts have executable permissions.
-- **Missing Dependencies**: Check and install required Python packages.
-- **SLURM Errors**: Verify partition and resource requests in the SLURM script.

 ## Contact
 For questions or issues, please contact the project maintainer.